Navigating Custody Disputes

 Child custody case outcomes include legally-binding custody orders issued by a judge outlining the specific terms and conditions of custody arrangements, or custody agreements reached through negotiation or mediation.
 Regardless of the path taken, the primary goal is to reach a resolution that prioritizes the children and ensures their physical, emotional, and psychological needs are met while respecting the rights of both parents.

 If you feel that your ex-spouse is violating your parental rights, it’s time to bring in a child custody attorney.
 Call our office at (602) 606-9300 or contact us here to schedule an initial consultation.
-We’ll discuss your situation and help develop a plan to achieve the best possible outcome.

 Types of Custody